 Billed as the place where text starts on iOS, Drafts combines note-taking, text editing, and automation.
-It’s about quickly capturing ideas – and then doing something with them.
+It helps you quickly capture ideas – and then do something with them.

 On Apple Watch, you can of course browse your notes, and perform some archive management.
 But the app also enables you to capture new notes by way of dictation, which can be appended or prepended to existing ones.